jatoimehboob/ifq636-travelexptet/README.md

 URL: http://3.27.15.150
 Test Account: test@account.com
 Pass: test

 OR
-You can register to create your test acount
+You can register to create your test account

 ## CI/CD and GitHub repository setup is done
 GitHub Actions has been implemented for automated deployment to AWS EC2.